South Melbourne

 South Melbourne was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-South Melbourne's cultural diversity is notable, with 25.3% of its population speaking a language other than English at home and 37.4% born overseas.
-Christianity is the predominant religion in South Melbourne, accounting for 37.2% of people.
-Notably, Judaism comprises 1.2%, which is higher than the Greater Melbourne average of 1.0%.
+South Melbourne has a high level of cultural diversity, with 25.3% of its population speaking a language other than English at home and 37.4% born overseas.
+Christianity is the main religion in South Melbourne, comprising 37.2% of the population.
+Judaism is overrepresented in South Melbourne compared to Greater Melbourne, making up 1.2% versus 1.0%.

 Frequently Asked Questions - Diversity